-We’ve all seen the news or read the articles about Africanized Honeybees, the so-called “Killer Bees”, invading the Southwestern United States.
-In August 2005, the Department of Agriculture and Consumer Services announced that these bees are in Florida and they’re here to stay.
-In fact, several of the known African Bee colonies have been discovered in the Tampa Bay area and surrounding counties.
+We’ve all seen the news or read the articles about Africanized Honeybees, the so-called “Killer Bees”, that have invaded the Southwestern United States.
+In August 2005, the Florida Department of Agriculture and Consumer Services announced that these bees had become established in our state.
+Several Africanized Bee colonies were discovered in the Tampa Bay area and surrounding counties.
 The first colony was found at the Port of Tampa in 2002.

-Make no mistake, this is a dangerous bee.
-However, let’s put it in perspective: Bees, (as well as wasps, hornets and yellow jackets) don’t normally attack people.
-They simply DEFEND THEIR TERRITORY.
+Make no mistake, this is a dangerous bee; however, let’s put this in perspective.
+Honeybees (as well as wasps, hornets and yellow jackets) don’t normally attack people.
+They simply DEFEND THEIR NEST.

 What should you do if you accidentally encounter stinging bees, wasps, etc?
 The experts say…Run!
 Run in a zigzag manner.
 This helps confuse them.
-Cover your head with a shirt or something while running without blocking your vision.
+Cover your head with a shirt or something while running, but make sure not to block your vision.
 Seek shelter in an enclosed building or vehicle.
-Do not jump in a pond or pool, you’ll have to come up for air and they’ll be waiting for you.
+Do not jump in a pond or pool; you’ll have to come up for air and they’ll be waiting for you.

-If you find bees, wasps or any other stinging insects at your home, visit or call the Florida Pest Control branch nearest you or just click on the "Request Appointment" link above for a free no obligation pest inspection.
+If you find nuisance bees, wasps or any other stinging insects at your home, visit or call the Florida Pest Control branch nearest you or just click here for a free no obligation pest inspection.